Names of the Islamic State: Daesh and variants

 The name Daesh, considered pejorative by the Islamic State, is the common term for the group used in the Muslim world.
 It is based on the Arabic letters Dāl, 'alif, `ayn, and shīn, which together form the acronym داعش (Dāʿish) of ISIL's 2013 name al-Dawla al-ʾIslāmiyya fī al-`Irāq wa al-Shām.
-It is pronounced with the emphasis on a long "e", which lends itself to being said in a snarling or aggressive tone in Arabic speech.
+It is pronounced with the emphasis on a long "e", which lends itself to being said in a snarling or aggressive tone for English speakers listening to Arabic speech.
 The acronym was supposedly first used by supporters of Syrian president Bashar al-Assad.
 Daesh is used by mainstream Muslims, who believe it better separates the group from their faith.

 While "Daesh" has no other meaning in Arabic, it is very similar to the Arabic word دعس (Dāʿis), meaning "one who crushes (or tramples down) something underfoot".
 It also resembles the Arabic word داحس (Dāhis), the beginning of داحس والغبراء (Dāhis wa'l-Ghabrā, or "felon and dust"), which refers to the Islamic concept of the Jahiliyyah and can be loosely translated as "one who sows discord".
 Both words obviously have a negative connotation in Arabic culture, undermining the group's claim to have revived the Caliphate, leading to the group objecting to it as a pejorative name.
 Another reason for objection is the rarity of acronyms in Arabic, particularly those which have no meaning.
 "The United Nations" for example is always translated directly in Arabic, with no "UN" acronym equivalent.
 "Fatah" and "Hamas" are acronyms but they are also Arabic words in their own right (meaning "conquest" and "zeal" respectively).
 "Daesh" however is not only an acronym but also phonetically meaningless in Arabic, reducing the legitimacy of the name and by extension the group to which it belongs.